BazzaCuda/MinimalistMediaPlayerX/README.md

 `Caps Lock Ctrl-T`      | tab backwards 200th of media duration.
-Can be tapped repeatedly or held down for "fast reverse" `Shift-T`               | tab forwards 50th of media duration `Ctrl-Shift-T`          | tab backwards 50th of media duration `Left Alt key`          | tab forwards 200th of media duration.
-Intended to be held down for "fast forward" `Ctrl-Left Alt key`     | tab backwards 200th of media duration.
-Intended to be held down for "fast reverse" **Volume / Sound** |
+Can be tapped repeatedly or held down for "fast reverse" `Shift-T`               | tab forwards 50th of media duration `Ctrl-Shift-T`          | tab backwards 50th of media duration **Volume / Sound** |
 `Up Arrow`              | increase the volume.
 Can be held down for rapid increase `Down Arrow`            | decrease the volume.
 Can be held down for rapid decrease